credativ/plutono/docs/sources/variables/variable-types/add-query-variable.md

 1. In the **Sort** list, select the sort order for values to be displayed in the dropdown list.
 The default option, **Disabled**, means that the order of options returned by your data source query will be used.
 1. (optional) Enter [Selection Options]({{< relref "../variable-selection-options.md" >}}).
 1. (optional) Enter [Value groups/tags]({{< relref "../variable-value-tags.md" >}}).
-1. In **Preview of values**, Grafana displays a list of the current variable values.
+1. In **Preview of values**, Plutono displays a list of the current variable values.
 Review them to ensure they match what you expect.
 1. Click **Add** to add the variable to the dashboard.